qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/mixins.rst

     /*
      * Result:
      * Hello, I'm property A!
-     * Hello, I'm methode A!
+     * Hello, I'm method A!
      * Hello, I'm property B!
      * Hello, I'm method B!
      * Nice to meet you.
 Thanks for your help!